datamindedacademy/dataframe-of-mind/6-udf/README.md

 ## Task

-In this exercise, we want to figure out which non-weekend or holiday days attracted the most visitors.
+In this exercise, we want to figure out which non-weekend and non-holiday days attracted the most visitors.
 To do so, we'll write two user-defined functions:

 - `is_weekend`: a function that determines whether a zoo opening date is a weekend day or not.
 - `is_holiday`: a function that determines whether a zoo opening date is a holiday or not.